 • External antenna: 50-ohm BNC connector.

-Custom Versions
+Custom versions

+Customized Flashing ALERT Signs may retrofit existing warning / evacuation signs to notify drivers when an event is imminent.
 Applications include weather emergencies and evacuations.
-Evacuation signs without flashers tend to blend into local environments, especially for residents and regular commuters, but get noticed with flashers activate during crises.
+Evacuation signs without flashers tend to blend into local environments, especially for residents and regular commuters but get noticed with flashers activate during crises.

 Control Methods